Hiking with kids: The Trutg dil Flem riverside trail

 You can get a view like the one in the photo below when you stand on the Tarschlims wooden bridge.

 After crossing the bridge, the descent is not so steep and the river has a fairly calm flow in a wide bed.
 It was here that we could experience how warm (or rather cold to icy) such a mountain river is.
 Some brave members of our family put their feet in it as an experiment.
-Well, in mid-October it’s not really the best idea, but in summer this place is definitely perfect for refreshment.
+Well, in mid-October it’s not really the best idea, but in summer this place is perfect for refreshment.

 Punt da Max